oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

     end
   }
 ```
+Alternatively, use `-session-store-type=redis` when expecting sessions / large OIDC tokens.

 You have to substitute *name* with the actual cookie name you configured via --cookie-name parameter.
 If you don't set a custom cookie name the variable  should be "$upstream_cookie__oauth2_proxy_1" instead of "$upstream_cookie_name_1" and the new cookie-name should be "_oauth2_proxy_1=" instead of "name_1=".